 - August 26,Farewell, EpiPens, Ombudsman Report and #MoneyTalk

 - September 9,iPhone 7, High Tuition, Loose Money & #MoneyTalk

 - September 16, Unemployment Up, On the Money, Debt and #MoneyTalk

 - September 23, Rate Rises, Winter is Coming, Access Neutrality and #MoneyTalk

-Remember my RSS feed is available too, and I have added an RSS Comment Feed as well.
-Have a look at my micro-blog on Twitter, where you can see a whole plethora of good articles and pithy comments by me as well.
-My Twitter feed is where I re-tweet many great articles by some of my featured writers (and make the occasional odd or off-color commentary on life (in 140 characters or less)).
-I am also on reddit, Tumblr, Pinterest , Flipboard, Instagram and other Social Media sites (look for the BigCajunMan userid) as well.
-If you have social media accounts, don’t forget to vote for my posts (see the nifty dashboard on the bottom of each article, where you can cast your votes).As they say in Quebec, vote early and vote often!
-This site is iPhone Friendly (and Android , iPod Touch and iPad Friendly), enjoy it on the go, in a readable format for the device.
-If you are reading with an iPhone or Android device, drop me a comment and tell me if this needs any improvements.
+Remember, my RSS feed is available too, and I have added an RSS Comment Feed.
+I was hoping you could have a look at my micro-blog on Twitter, where you can see a whole plethora of good articles and pithy comments by me as well.
+My Twitter feed is where I re-tweet many great articles by some of my featured writers (and make the occasional odd or off-colour commentary on life (in 140 characters or less)).
+I am also on Reddit, Tumblr, Pinterest, Flipboard, Instagram and other Social Media sites (look for the BigCajunMan userid).
+Don’t forget to vote for my posts (see the nifty dashboard on the bottom of each article, where you can cast your votes) as they say in Quebec, vote early and vote often!
+This site is iPhone Friendly (and Android, iPod Touch and iPad Friendly).
+Enjoy it on the go, in a readable format for the device.
+If you are reading with an iPhone or Android device, drop a comment and tell me if this needs any improvements.